tornikekhokhiashvili/streams-pipelines/README.md

 ## Extra challenge
-Try not to use no cycles and `if` statements.
+Avoid using cycles and `if` statements.